arontier/software/README.md

 ### (Printer) HP Color LaserJet Pro MFP M277dw on Microsoft Windows 10

 It is a printer **for Business Management Department only**.
-If you are not in the department **stop now, full stop**.
+If you are not in the department **STOP NOW, FULL STOP**.
 It's not for you.
 Otherwise download
 https://h30438.www3.hp.com/pub/softlib/software13/LES/M277/HP_Color_LJ_Pro_MFP_M277-full-solution-15345.exe
 and install the program *and* the driver.